 Aeroplan Miles FAQ

-Now that you know how to best collect and redeem your Aeroplan points, here are the answers to a few commonly asked questions.
+Now that you know how to best collect and redeem your Aeroplan points, here are a few commonly asked questions and the answers.

 What is the Aeroplan Points Value?

 Aeroplan points do not have a concrete value.
 It depends on several factors, including what you choose to redeem your points for, as well as the time of year at which you redeem them.
 As a general rule, you can expect to get the most value from your points when they are used towards booking flights, especially in premium or business class.
 The generally accepted value of one Aeroplan mile is $0.012 so if you can get better value than that, you’re doing alright.